Patrick-Wagner/osmose/README.md

 ## License

-The Osmose code is proprietary of [LENI, EPFL, Lausanne](http://leni.epfl.ch/)
+The Osmose code is proprietary of [IPESE, EPFL, Lausanne](http://ipese.epfl.ch/)